 12. Favourite book?

 My latest favourite book is probably Martian chronicles by Ray Bradbury.
 It’s so poetic and surreal and really want my work to quite reach that kind of feeling.

 13. Favourite genre of music?

 So many.
 I listen to a lot oh Hip Hop lately (Kendrick Lamar, Young Thug, Frank Ocean, Kid Cudi, Rejjie Snow); but listen to a lot of psych rock ( Wytches, Whistlejacket, Unknown Mortal Orchestra, King Gizzard and the Lizard Wizard) electronic music (Nicolas Jaar), classical music (Smetana, Prokofiev, Moussorgsky), atmospheric music (Brian Eno) and post rock which is my favourite for work time (Caspian, This Will Destroy You, Explosions in the sky, Godspeed You Black Emperor) .
 I have got a very eclectic taste I guess.

 14. What are your hobbies?

-I started doing yoga a year ago now and going to india on my own last month definitely gave me the drive to take my activity further and do meditation as well.
+I started doing yoga a year ago now and going to India on my own last month definitely gave me the drive to take my activity further and do meditation as well.
 I’m really into trying Vipassana in london, it seems a logical step to take for me at the minute.
-As an anxious person those activities and yogi philosophy (reading the Bhagavad Gita) gave me some tools to control my fears and anxieties, giving me way more capacity to let go of things and access peace of mind while working or doing things.
-I play tennis as well and all kinds of sports really, love to cook (french genes I guess) and developed a newly found interest for writing.
+As an anxious person, those activities and yogi philosophy (reading the Bhagavad Gita) gave me some tools to control my fears and anxieties, giving me way more capacity to let go of things and access peace of mind while working or doing things.
+I play tennis as well and all kinds of sports really, love to cook (french genes I guess) and developed a new found interest in writing.